Cunnamulla Airport

 Cunnamulla Airport (IATA: CMA, ICAO: YCMU) is an airport in Cunnamulla, Queensland, Australia.
 The airport is 4 NM west northwest from the town.

+1970 Royal Tour

+In April 1970 Princess Anne was scheduled to visit Cunamulla during a Royal Tour.
+Local authorities decided the derelict Miles M.65 Gemini at the airport had to be moved out of sight.
+A rope was attached to the tailwheel and a tractor pulled from the front, with the expectation that the inverted aircraft would be pulled over on to its undercarriage legs.
+However the deteriorated wooden fuselage was crushed and broke up.
+The wreck was moved out of sight on the airport.

 Airlines and destinations

 Services are operated under contract to the Government of Queensland.
 Previously operated by Skytrans, services have been operated by Regional Express Airlines since 1 January 2015.